Join with local foundations to support Puerto Rico's Recovery

 -- Grant Oliphant, President and CEO of The Heinz Endowments

-Editor's Note: As of Oct.
-16. 2017, The Pittsburgh Foundation and our generous donors have made 22 grant recommendations (18 to the Community Foundation of Puerto Rico) totaling $120,550.
-This does not include the $50,000 donation from The Heinz Endowments.
+Editor's Note: As of Nov.
+2, 2017, The Pittsburgh Foundation and its generous donors have made 24 grant recommendations totaling $122,300 for Hurricane Maria support.
+Of this, $117,300 (96 percent) went to the Puerto Rico Community Foundation to support long-term recovery efforts by the nonprofit community in Puerto Rico.
+This total does not include the $50,000 donation from The Heinz Endowments.